 Enabling/Disabling Your Performance Metrics

-By default, your ‘Total Paid’ and ‘Median Resolution Time’ metrics are disabled, which means that no one can see these metrics when they are browsing the explore page.
-If you would like to enable one or both of these metrics, simply go to the project settings menu and click the ‘Metrics’ tab.
-There you can enable these metrics by clicking the appropriate slider.
+Your metrics are disabled by default, which means that they will not be visible publicly.
+If you would like to change the visibility of your project metrics, you can do so by going to the project settings menu and clicking the ‘Metrics’ tab.
+There you can enable/disable each of the metrics by clicking the appropriate slider.

 Please note that while you will see your project’s metrics updated in real time in your project settings, the metrics on the ‘Explore Bounties’ page will only be updated after a two week delay.